evinracher/angular-pokemon-app/README.md

 # AngularPokemonApp

-A simple pokedex app made with Angular during my intership at Talos
+A simple pokedex app made with Angular during my degree internship

 See the app on: https://evinracher.github.io/angular-pokemon-app/home

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.